E3V3A/gh-missue/README.md

 # where:
 #   -B, --base <branch>     : The branch into which you want your code merged
 #   -H, --head <branch>     : The branch that contains commits for your pull request (default: current branch)
-gh pr create --base develop --head monalisa:feature
+gh pr create --base develop --head MYUSER:my-branch

 #------------------------------------------------
 # Using 'hub' CLI